Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: The on-shell- heavy quark mass relation: available analytical perturbative QCD results

 The numerical values of these coefficients are:

-Note, that all renormalized quantities, which enter into relation (\ref{t^M}), are self-consistently defined in the Minkowski region of energies.
-In particular case of the $SU(3)$ group the analytical contributions to the first four coefficients of Eq.(\ref{t^M}) follow from the computations of \cite{Tarrach:1980up, Gray:1990yh, Melnikov:2000qh, Lee:2013sx} and read
+Note that all renormalized quantities, which enter into ratio (\ref{t^M}), are self-consistently defined in the Minkowski region of energies.
+In particular case of the $SU(3)$ group the analytical contributions to the first four coefficients of Eq.(\ref{t^M}), expanded in powers of $n_l$ (see Eq.(\ref{zim})), follow from the calculations of \cite{Tarrach:1980up, Gray:1990yh, Melnikov:2000qh, Lee:2013sx} and read

 where ${\rm{Li}}_n(x)=\sum\limits_{k=1}^{\infty}x^kk^{-n}$ is the polylogarithmic function.